nghiaht/nghiaht.github.com/index.md

 ### Past-n-Ongoing Projects (latest first)

 The following lines would use the pronoun "I" very much!
-Because it is my stories.
+Because they are my stories.

 * Slither.io-based game services